Euro zone bond yields fall as oil weighs on inflation, cements QE bets

 German 10-year yields, the euro zone benchmark, dipped below 0.65 percent, extending falls after Thursday’s weak demand for the ECB’s bank loans highlighted the problems it faces in inflating its balance sheet in a bid to boost consumer prices.

-Even with many expecting France’s rating to be downgraded later on Friday, the country’s borrowing costs fell 4 basis points to a record low of 0.906 percent on hopes the ECB will buy government bonds in a quantitative easing (QE) scheme.
+Even with many expecting Fitch to downgrade France’s rating after markets close on Friday, the country’s 10-year yields fell over 3 basis points to a record low of 0.911 percent on hopes the ECB will buy government bonds in a quantitative easing (QE) scheme.

 “The lower inflation cements the chances on ECB QE, and until such a day the ECB announces this policy there will be downward pressure on euro zone bond yields,” said Mathias van der Jeugt, a rates strategist at KBC.